Characters and chromatic symmetric functions: Introduction

 where $\ctype(w)$ is the cycle type of $w$, allows one to translate statements about the representation theory of the symmetric group $\sn$ to the language of symmetric functions.
 Conversely, one may use the inverse of the Frobenius isomorphism to study symmetric functions, such as Stanley's chromatic symmetric functions $X_G$~\cite{StanSymm}, in terms of $\sn$-class functions.
 In particular, for $G$ the incomparability graph $\inc(P)$ of a poset $P$, we will expand $X_G$ in the standard symmetric function bases, and we will use the inverse Frobenius isomorphism to interpret the resulting coefficients.
 Our main tool is reminiscent of the Cauchy and dual Cauchy identities~\cite[\S I.4]{M1} for symmetric functions in two sets of variables,

 with the inverse Frobenius isomorphism applied only to the symmetric functions in $y$.

 In Section~\ref{s:sftrace} we present standard bases of the trace space of the Hecke algebra $\hnq$, the trace space of the symmetric group algebra $\zsn$, and the space $\Lambda_n$ of homogeneous degree-$n$ symmetric functions.
-We show that the expansion of any symmetric function in any standard basis of $\Lambda_n$ yields coefficients which are trace evaluations.
-In Section~\ref{s:chrom} we apply this result to the standard expansions of chromatic symmetric functions of the form $X_{\inc(P)}$.
-We obtain combinatorial interpretations of the resulting coefficients of $X_{\inc(P)}$ for {\em all} posets $P$, thus extending previous results which hold only for special classes of posets.
-The trace evaluations allow for very simple proofs of our results.
-In Section~\ref{s:tnn} we apply our results to functions of totally nonnegative matrices, obtaining new interpretations of these, including two new interpretations of the permanent of a totally nonnegative matrix.
-This leads to a new expression in Section~\ref{s:quasi} for the sum of elementary coefficients of the Shareshian-Wachs chromatic quasisymmetric function $X_{\inc(P),q}$ when $P$ is a unit interval order.
-Our interpretations of the permanent (Theorem~\ref{t:etaimm}) play an important role in the evaluation of hyperoctahedral group characters at elements of the type-$BC$ Kazhdan-Lusztig basis.
-This will be described in \cite{SkanGCEHGC}.
+We show that the expansion of any homogeneous degree-$n$ symmetric function in any standard basis of $\Lambda_n$ yields coefficients which are trace evaluations.
+In Section~\ref{s:chrom} we apply this result to the standard expansions of chromatic symmetric functions of the form $X_{\inc(P)}$ and the related symmetric functions $\omega X_{\inc(P)}$.
+We obtain combinatorial interpretations for resulting coefficients of $X_{\inc(P)}$ and $\omega X_{\inc(P)}$ for {\em all} posets $P$, thus extending previous results which hold only for special classes of posets.
+In particular, we interpret the monomial and power sum coefficients of $\omega X_{\inc(P)}$ in Theorems~\ref{t:etalambdaP} and \ref{t:psilambdaP}, respectively.
+We also obtain a new proof in Proposition~\ref{p:Kali} of Kaliszewski's interpretation of hook-Schur coefficients.
+In each case, the trace evaluations allow for very simple proofs of our results.
+In Section~\ref{s:tnn} we apply our interpretations of trace evaluations to functions of totally nonnegative matrices, obtaining new interpretations of these.
+In particular, we interpret ``hook'' irreducible character immanants in Theorem~\ref{t:hookimm}, induced trivial character immanants in Theorem~\ref{t:etaimm}, and power sum immanants in Theorem~\ref{t:powerimm}.
+These results include two new interpretations (\ref{eq:introdes}) -- (\ref{eq:introexc}) of the permanent of a totally nonnegative matrix and play an important role in the evaluation of hyperoctahedral group characters at elements of the type-$BC$ Kazhdan-Lusztig basis~\cite{SkanGCEHGC}.
+These results also lead to a new expression in Section~\ref{s:quasi} for the sum of elementary coefficients of the Shareshian-Wachs chromatic quasisymmetric function $X_{\inc(P),q}$ when $P$ is a unit interval order.